evroon/bracket/docs/docs/deployment/docker.md

 This section describes how to deploy Bracket (frontend and backend) to docker using docker-compose.

-## 1. Install Docker and docker-compose
+## 1. Install Docker and docker compose

-First, make sure you have docker and docker-compose installed.
+First, make sure you have docker and docker compose installed.

 ## 2. Store the docker-compose.yml file